karan-ssj3/Computer-Vision-Projects/README.md

-# Computer-Vision-Projects
-Projects that involve working with the images and video Data
+# Handwritten text classification on the Japanese MNIST dataset.